AhmedNnasser11/use-download-files/README.md

 ### useDownloadFile Hook

-This hook allows you to download a file from a given URL.
+The `useDownloadFile` hook allows you to download a file from a given URL.

+#### Parameters

+- `requestFunction`: A function that returns a Promise resolving to the file data.
+- `name`: The name of the file to be downloaded.

+#### Returns

+- `downloadFile`: A function to initiate the file download.
+- `isPending`: A boolean indicating if the download is in progress.

 #### Example